mottjes/minitalk/README.md

 ### How to run

-1.
+1. compile and create the excutables:
 ```bash
 make
 ```

-2. Run the server and copy its PID to the client with the message you want to send
+2. Run the server and copy its PID to the client with the message you want to send:
 ```bash
 ./server
 ```